Table of contents

 What is the US unemployment rate now?

-As of March 2025, the U.S. rate of unemployment stands at 4.2% (a slight increase from 4.1% in February).
-This uptick brings the total number of unemployed people to approximately 7.1 million.
+As of April 2025, the U.S. rate of unemployment stands at 4.2% (unchanged from 4.2% in March).

 Historical rate of unemployment in the United States